-Control accounts may be maintained for various types of liabilities and receivables, such as salaries, statutory deductions, withholding taxes, debtors, creditors, end-of-service benefits, etc.
+Control accounts may be maintained for various types of liabilities and receivables, such as salaries, statutory deductions, withholding taxes, debtors, creditors, End of Service Benefits, etcetera.

 The balance on these accounts should typically be zero at the end of each month to demonstrate that all liabilities and receivables have been cleared.
 Any balance must be itemised and explained, as it could indicate an accounting error, or a default (a late payment or a late receipt).